nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

 - different branches for using with different devices
   - automatic merges should not be a problem
     - use both lines
-- linked a lot of stuff together for brainstorming in fzf
-- the order of references should matter
-    - need to be kept in a paragraph
-    - move to top when useful
-        - log when useful or parse logs
 - numbering sequentially based on timestamps can be an arbitrary ordering imposed on zettels
 - recently modified list node from github
-- it seems like generally, links should be directed, but depending on the tool, backlinks will be inserted
-  - i strongly believe links should be bidirectional
-    - but maybe the link's text can be something meaningful like a type of relationship?
-      - like `is-a` in OOP inheritance diagrams - img
 - 3-way connection search
   - fuzzy search all nodes outgoing connections pairs
 - get some pictures of graphs in here